Rafi993/Vscode-snippet-generator/README.md

     $ git clone https://github.com/Rafi993/Vscode-snippet-generator.git
     $ cd Vscode-snippet-generator
     ```
-2. Just create a new folder in this project root (folder name as .json file name you want)
+2. Just create a new folder in this project (folder name will be used as .json file name example **react**)
 3. Create markdown file for snippet inside that folder
 4. Follow the below format for writing snippet
     ```